-The Council has responsibility for reviewing the effectiveness of its governance framework and this is undertaken by work of the Corporate Management Team in their development and maintenance of the governance environment.
+The Council has responsibility for reviewing the effectiveness of its governance framework and this is undertaken by work of CMT in their development and maintenance of the governance environment.
 The Audit and Risk Manager produces an annual report and specifically comment's on the governance framework, as does the External Auditor.
 Areas identified for improvement are acted upon by CMT.